amalyutina/CSS/README.txt

 R scripts:

-1. calculation_of_css.Rmd
+1. calculate_sensitivity.Rmd
- The script uses single_drug_data.RData and combo_drug_data.RData to calculate drug sensitivity scores (DSS) for single drugs and combination sensitivity scores (CSS) for drug combinations.
-The resulting CSS are saved to the css_data.RData file.
+ This is the last version of CSS calculation for drug combinations and sensitivity (relative inhibition - RI) calculation for single agents.
+ Datasets, such as single_drug_data.RData and combo_drug_data.RData can be utilized to calculate those scores.

 2. predicion_of_css.Rmd
  The script predicts the CSS for drug combinations from css_data.RData using drug target information from fingerprints.RData, primary_targets.RData and primary_plus_sea_targets.RData, and machine learning methods (Elastic Net, Random Forests, Support Vector Machines).
 R2, RMSE, MAE and correlation values are calculated for a selected cell line and machine learning method.